GoogleCloudPlatform/python-docs-samples/CONTRIB.md

 Same procedure as for submitting patches, but with the additional provisions:

-1. Request creation of a boilerplate repo in the GoogleCloudPlatform organization.
-1. One of the organization owners will create a public repo for you with a default copy of README.md, LICENSE.md, and CONTRIB.md files from this project.
+1. Send mail to one of the GoogleCloudPlatform owners with a short description of your proposed sample app.
-1. Proceed with submitting your code via the steps above for submitting a patch.
+1. If accepted, sign a Contributor License Agreement (see details above).
+1. Clone the GoogleCloudPlatform/Home repo into a new repo.
+Follow this naming convention for your new repo:

+{product}-{app-name}-{language}
+products: appengine, compute, storage, bigquery, prediction, cloudsql
+example:  appengine-guestbook-python
+For multi-product apps, concatenate the primary products, like this: compute-appengine-demo-suite-python.
+For multi-language apps, concatenate the primary languages like this: appengine-sockets-python-java-go.

+1. Customize your README.md, LICENSE.md, CONTRIB.md, as needed.
+1. Ensure that your code adheres to the recommended style guide for the language(s) you are using.
+Refer to the [Google Cloud Platform Samples Style Guide](https://github.com/GoogleCloudPlatform/Home/wiki/STYLE.html) for the recommended coding standards for this organization.
+In the event the existing style conflicts with the recommended style, the former takes precedence over the latter.
+1. Ensure that your code has an appropriate set of unit tests, which you have executed.
+1. Submit a pull request.